ITEST-BME-Students/roomba/readme.md

 **Downloading the code** The latest version of the code can be downloaded as a zip file by clicking the green download button, alternatively you can navigate to the releases and download a specific version.

-# Prepare a working system
+# Prepare a working computer-robot system

 ## Host computer